q2a/q2a.github.io/README.md

 ## Project status

-- [ ] Link from question2answer.org to q2a.github.io (see https://github.com/q2a/question2answer/issues/374)
+- [ ] Redirect pages from question2answer.org to q2a.github.io (see https://github.com/q2a/question2answer/issues/374)
-- [ ] Remove content from question2answer.org which is also on q2a.github.io (see https://github.com/q2a/question2answer/issues/374)
-- [ ] Ensure all integration tests pass -- `htmlproof --disable-external _site/` or see Travis output

 ## How to Contribute